 Both residents and non-residents may maintain foreign currency accounts with banks in Greece.
 Such accounts may be credited with any foreign currency which arises from Greece or abroad, including foreign bank notes and foreign exchange which is purchased with Euros.
 No tax relief is available for foreign exchange losses and foreign exchange gains are not taxable per se.

 Due to capital controls, opening a new bank account is in principal forbidden by the law.
 Nevertheless, specific exemptions are explicitly provided.
 Moreover, the Special Committee of the Ministry of Finance is competent to allow the opening of a bank account after a reasoned request.

-There is a capital gain tax on the disposal of a principal residence in Greece at the rate of 15%.
-However, such provision will be in force as of 1 January 2017.
+There is a capital gain tax on the disposal of real estate property in Greece at the rate of 15%.
+However, such provision will be in force as of 1 January 2018.